How to Write a Dissertation Introduction?

 Outline Data Analysis Techniques:

-Describe the process for processing and analyzing the collected data.
-Which approach will you take: thematic analysis, statistical software or some coding framework?
+Describe which approach you will take: thematic analysis, statistical software or some coding framework?

 Example: “The interview replies will be transcribed and then studied using thematic analysis to find common ideas about student engagement.”